26 Random Acts of Kindness - How You Can Make a Difference and Pay It Forward

 9) Take doughnuts to the police or fire stations, or the greeter at Wal-Mart--or all of them.

-10) Send a card to the Sandy Hook elementary school to let them know you're thinking of them.
+10) Send a card to the Sandy Hook elementary school or to another place that has experienced tragedy and loss to let them know you're thinking of them.

 11) Donate to your favorite charity.